Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 We sometimes get stuck in damaged grooves and subconsciously react on autopilot, and sadly sometimes auto-repeat…

-When assessing situations, you must understand that neither the other person nor the situation are you — and neither are within your control in that moment.
+When assessing situations, Harv asserts that you must understand that neither the other person nor the situation is you — and neither is within your control in that moment.

 Essentially you must divorce yourself from such circumstances and separate yourself from the mind which becomes unsettled amid those situations presented by toxic emotions.